 Organizer Doug Rhea posted a lengthy statement (

 which you can read here We’ve archived it here) in response to these emails to the convention’s official forums.
-It was, hands down, the most baffling thing I’ve ever read in response to this kind of situation.
-You should read the whole thing yourself, but there are a couple of points that beg to be highlighted.
+It was, hands down, the weirdest thing I’ve ever read in response to this kind of situation.
+You should read the whole text yourself, but there are a couple of points that beg to be highlighted.

 Ok, I am making this post so everyone knows who is “allowed” to come to the Con.

 I have received about 3 emails asking me about Frank Mentzer and Bill Webb being on the list of attendees at the Con in 2018 (in this case both are Special Guests).
 They are bringing up info about “sexual harassment” claims as a reason to not have them at the Con….